passas/Cloud-Computing-Applications-and-Services/README.md

   - Open it via browser.

 ## [DevOp](3.InstallSwap_Ansible)
-Automatized deployment of an app, using the Ansible orchestration.
+Automatized deployment of an app, using Ansible.

 Tasks:
   - Configure PaaS in our IaaS;